-Microwaving plastic containers increases the amount of chemicals that are released, but the amounts are too small to have any impact on your health.
+Summary: Microwaving plastic containers increases the amount of chemicals released into your food, but the amounts are too small to have any impact on your health.

 Some people say that food is “alive,” that cooking kills its beneficial properties, and so you should eat all of your food raw.

 This, of course, means you aren’t allowed to use a microwave.

 There are two reasons this idea is a nonstarter.

 First of all, more or less everything you eat is dead, regardless of how you store or cook it.

 Biologically speaking, plants start dying the second they’re harvested, the cells in meat and animal products die soon after the animal does, and frozen foods are dead long before they reach your dinner table.

 What’s more, any hint of life that remains in your food is quickly snuffed out the second it hits your stomach acid.
 In fact, one of the reasons your body has stomach acid is to kill organisms in your food such as bacteria, protozoa, and other pathogens and parasites.

 By the time your food exits the stomach and makes its way to the small intestine, almost all living organisms are destroyed.

 Second, whether or not a food is “dead” or “alive” has almost no bearing on its healthfulness.
 Some nutrients, especially antioxidants, do start to degrade soon after fruits and vegetables are harvested, but that’s true regardless of whether or not the food is cooked later.